 What Are the Consequences of Arrears in Child Support?

 Facing child support arrears can be seriously stressful.
 In New York State, non-payment of child support often results in wage garnishment to cover overdue payments.
-A parent’s wages to cover back child support can impact their salary and taxation.
+A parent’s wages to cover child support can impact their salary and taxation.

 How Do Arrears Accumulate?